abhishekarya1/Hash-Define-myNotes/content/dsa/analysis.md

 ```
 [Practice](https://discuss.codechef.com/t/multiple-choice-questions-related-to-testing-knowledge-about-time-and-space-complexity-of-a-program/17976)

+Cases:
+- **Best Case**: Element found at index 0 (`O(1)`)
+- **Worst Case**: Element never found (`O(n)`)
+- **Average Case**: Element found at the middle index. (often times average of all the possible inputs isn't so obvious)

 **Recurrence Relations** - an equation that recursively defines the total time taken as sum of parts where each part is also performed recursively.
 Solve them to get growth function (time complexity).
 A generalization of Master theorem called [Akra-Bazzi Method](https://www.geeksforgeeks.org/akra-bazzi-method-for-finding-the-time-complexities/) and [Practice Problems](https://www.csd.uwo.ca/~mmorenom/CS424/Ressources/master.pdf).

-**Amortized Analysis** - Each instruction's time is added and sum of all is considered rather than runtime of whole algorithm.
+**Amortized Analysis** - to find the _average running time per operation in the worst case_.
+Each individual instruction's time is added and sum is divided by the total number of instructions.
 [Tutorial](https://algorithmtutor.com/Analysis-of-Algorithm/Amortized-Analysis-of-Algorithms/)

 **Stirling's approximation** - `Θ( log(n!) ) = Θ( nlogn )`

 #### P vs NP
-- **P**: Easy and solvable following some known sequence steps
+- **P** (Polynomial Time): Easy and solvable by following some known sequence steps
-- **NP**: Solvable but doesn't follow a known sequence (does brute-force); we can verify solutions to such problems quickly
+- **NP** (Non-deterministic Polynomial Time): Solvable but doesn't follow a known sequence (does brute-force, which isn't relistic); we can verify solutions to such problems quickly though
-- **NP Complete**: All NP problems that can be reduced to a solvable (in polynomial time) problem L
+- **NP Complete**: Hardest problems in the NP set.
+If one day, one of the NP-Complete problems can be reduced to a solvable (in polynomial time) problem L, then all of NP problems can reduced to L, and thus solved.
+Ex - Protein folding, Sudoku, Minesweeper, etc...
-- **NP Hard**: Reducible to L but not in NP set
+- **NP Hard**: Problems that may or may not be NP, and if problems not in NP get solved, other NP problems won't become reducible to L

+The big question? **Is P = NP?**: Proving things is also a NP problem itself!

 [P vs. NP and the Computational Complexity Zoo - YouTube](https://youtu.be/YX40hbAHx3s)